Nostin/react-unit-testing/README.md

 This repo is intended for demonstration purposes.
 We create a simple date selecting utility asking for a user's birthday and then present the user with a message depending on the date they picked.

+The unit-testing is handled by [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) which is bundled with Create-React-App.

 ## Task Requirements:
 Ask the user for their birthday.
 Provide a date input and button to enter.